 The term is both controversial and at least a little misleading.
-(In fact, an editorial in the journal Menopause as early as 2007 said it was time to give the concept of "male menopause" a "decent burial.")
+(In fact, an editorial in the journal Menopause said it was time to give the concept of "male menopause" a "decent burial.")
 Still, men should know that dwindling hormones can bring new symptoms and challenges as years go by.

 A shortfall of sex hormones

 There's certainly some truth behind the term male menopause.
 Like older women, older men have a shortfall of sex hormones.
 But there's a big difference between female menopause and the supposed male version: While estrogen levels plunge during female menopause, testosterone and other male hormones generally fade away slowly and gradually.
 The male hormones start declining in a man's 30s or 40s, but they don't decrease as dramatically as they do in women.
 The simple fact that some men such as Strom Thurmond and Tony Randall were able to father children in their 70s shows that the genders aren't following the same rules of aging.

 There's another big difference: While the symptoms of female menopause are directly linked to estrogen levels, the picture isn't nearly so clear-cut for men.
 Some men with relatively high levels of testosterone still struggle with a fading libido, a lack of energy, and other consequences of aging.
 At the same time, plenty of men with relatively low levels of testosterone seem to sail through their later years.